Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

 \subsection{Test Case Selection and Assignment}

-As a second case study, we employ the real-world application of Test Case Selection and Assignment (TCSA) for cyber-physical systems~\cite{Yoo2010}, such as industrial robots.
-TCSA usually occurs in Continuous Integration (CI) processes, where new releases of the robot control software are regularly integrated and released~\cite{Mossige2017}.
+As a third and final case study, we employ the real-world application of Test Case Selection and Assignment (TCSA) for cyber-physical systems~\cite{Yoo2012}, such as industrial robots.
+TCSA usually occurs in Continuous Integration (CI) processes, where new releases of the robot control software are regularly integrated and released \cite{Mossige2017}.
 Typically, CI involves assigning test cases to test agents several times a day.
 Comprehensive test suites exist, but available time and hardware for their execution are limited.
 Then it is necessary to distribute a selection of the most relevant test cases over the available agents.
-The test case relevance is given by an upstream test case prioritization process.
+The test case relevance is given by an upstream test case prioritization process \cite{Rothermel2001,Spieker2017b}.
 This priority can be different at each cycle, due to discovered failures or changes in the system-under-test.
 The assignment of tests to agents is constrained by the available time and compatibility between test and agent.
-In the \gap terminology, the test case priority resembles the profit, the test's runtime the task weight, and an agent's available time its capacity.
+In the \gap terminology, the test case priority resembles the profit, the test's duration the task weight, and an agent's available time its capacity.

 Additionally, the availability of agents is influenced by maintenance, technical faults, or short-term usage in other projects, and the set of test cases changes due to the ongoing development.
-Therefore, TCSA cannot be solved by a static assignment without the need for frequent updates.
+If TCSA were to be solved by a static assignment, this changing availability would create a need for frequent updates and schedule repairs.
+Therefore, a static schedule is not practically applicable without additional effort.
 Instead, to capture the dynamic setting, an individual selection and assignment has to be made at each cycle.
 Enforcing diverse assignments increases the coverage of tasks and agents, and thereby the confidence into the system-under-test.